Park Address: 2255 Placid Way, Ann Arbor, MI 48105

 Ann Arbor's city parks sit on the ancestral and traditional homelands of several indigenous Native peoples.
 Read a land acknowledgement from the city and learn more about the early history of the land here.

-Read a Natural Area Preservation (NAP) Newsletter featuring the park and the flora and fauna within:
+Read a Natural Area Preservation (NAP) Newsletter featuring the park:

 Park Focus: Foxfire South Nature Area by Kathleen Gosselin, 2020